 Since leaving the corporate world and transitioning into wellness-mentorship and meditation, it is clear to me that shared work is not enough to establish an intentional connection with others.
 And while many companies are making office culture more appealing to induce “social interaction,” what’s actually needed are outlets that are conducive to unearthing deeper levels of human connection.

 We are not our jobs.
 We are not the house we live in or the car we drive.
 We are all having variations of the same human experience at the same time.
 And while we live out many “roles” throughout our lifetime, we all ultimately want to be loved and accepted for who we are at our core.
 Greater connection to those around us leads to more meaningful relationships, more productivity during shared time together, and stronger roots of trust and value.

 Playing an Active Role in Relationship Building

 Allow yourself to explore what it means for you to be self-aware.
 What’s something that you value that you’d like to connect with others on?
 Maybe it’s biking in nature or time on your yoga mat.
-Become clear on where it is that you’re searching for deeper connection in your own life.
+Become clear on where it is that you’re searching for deeper connections in your own life.
 You might just find that some of your coworkers have similar values.

 If you play an active role in mindfully listening to others and observing your surroundings, you can create opportunities for understanding, compassion, and connection.
-Perhaps you’ll begin to notice items on your colleagues desk that carry significance, or you sense changes in your your colleague’s emotional state.
+Perhaps you’ll begin to notice items on your colleague’s desk that carry significance, or you sense changes in your colleague’s emotional state.
 From observation alone, what do you think is important to that person?
 Again, this is a great way to move beyond work talk and towards meaningful conversation.

 Leading the Way!